ministryofjustice/analytics-platform-control-panel/doc/running.md

 Check that you have `<TOOL>_AUTH_CLIENT_DOMAIN`, `<TOOL>_AUTH_CLIENT_ID` and `<TOOL>_AUTH_CLIENT_SECRET` for both RStudio and JupyterLab before running `loaddevtools`.

 ### Important notes

-The app even running on local env, it will still talk to the remote AWS data account and dev cluster directly which is shared with our dev environment, especially the data account, it is shared not only dev environment also prod environment, all those important live IAM roles/groups, S3 buckets are there, so please be careful until we complete the task of constructing local infrastructure.
+Even though your instance of Control Panel is running locally, it will still interact with the remote AWS data account and development Kubernetes cluster.
+The data account is also used by our production environment, so take care when interacting with our AWS resources directly.